aileen-byte/Team14/README.md

 ## Repo structure
 As a team, we each worked on our own branches while keeping main for finalized, tested CPU versions.
 After completing a section, we merged our branch into main and removed any no-longer-needed branches to maintain a clear, tidy repository for examination.

+COMMMENT: address the github structure and where everything is located

 ## Details and personal statements
 | Name                  | CID      | Email                                   | Link to personal statement |
 |-----------------------|----------|-----------------------------------------|-----------------------------|